go-gitea/docs/README.md

 # DEPRECATION NOTICE

-This repository is deprEcated in favour of keeping the documentation a part of the [main repository](https://github.com/go-gitea/gitea).
+This repository is deprecated in favour of keeping the documentation a part of the [main repository](https://github.com/go-gitea/gitea).

 This documentation can now be found [here](https://github.com/go-gitea/gitea/tree/master/docs)